SamoraHunter/ensemble_genetic_algorithm/docs/source/docs_wiki/Example_Usage_Notebook.md

 ### 2. Experiment Configuration

-This is the primary section where you can customize the experiment to fit your needs.
-Key parameters include:
+The notebook is designed to be configured via the `config.yml` file in the project's root directory.
+Before running the notebook, you should edit `config.yml` to set key parameters like:
 -   `input_csv_path`: The path to your dataset.
-By default, it points to `synthetic_data_for_testing.csv`, but you should change this to the path of your own data file.
--   `n_iter`: The number of grid search iterations to perform.
-Each iteration runs the genetic algorithm with a different set of hyperparameters.
+-   `n_iter`: The number of grid search iterations.
--   `modelFuncList`: A Python list containing the base machine learning models that the genetic algorithm can choose from to build ensembles.
-You can add or remove models from this list to customize the search space.
+-   `model_list`: The base learners to use in the experiment.

 ### 3. Main Experiment Loop (Execution)

-The core of the notebook is a `for` loop that iterates `n_iter` times.
+The core of the notebook is a `for` loop that iterates `n_iter` times (as defined in `config.yml`).
 In each iteration:

 1. A new set of hyperparameters is selected from the predefined search space (`grid_param_space_ga`).
 2. An `ml_grid_object` is created, which encapsulates all the settings for that specific run (data, parameters, paths, etc.).